More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 4. Meritocratic Reasoning

-I call this meritocratic reasoning.
+Meritocratic reasoning is the ideological mechanism that operates across all these forms of class exploitation.
 It is distinct from meritocracy as a state ideology or as a set of institutional practices (credentialism, standardized testing, competitive selection).
-Meritocratic reasoning is something more fundamental: it is the generative logic through which any specific form of class exploitation is rationalized and made to seem natural.[^fn-beyondmerit]
+Meritocratic reasoning is something more fundamental: it is the generative logic through which any form of class exploitation — feudal, patriarchal, colonial, bureaucratic, capitalist — is rationalized and made to seem natural.[42]

 The logic has two formulations, one positive and one negative.
 The positive — "those who are or do better deserve more" — sounds almost unobjectionable, which is why most people accept it without scrutiny.
 But it is inseparable from its corollary: "those who are or do worse deserve less."
 Together they produce a circular justificatory structure.
 People who are "found wanting" — because woman, because poor, because migrant, because disabled, because insufficiently credentialed — are said to owe their subordinate position to themselves.
 Their exploitation is reframed as a consequence of their own deficiency.
 The circle closes when the structural conditions that produce the deficiency are treated as evidence that the deficiency is real.

-The distinction matters practically: if the problem were only hegemony, counter-hegemonic culture would suffice.
+If the problem were only hegemony, counter-hegemonic culture would suffice.
 If the problem is a reasoning form, then what's needed is the capacity to recognize the form itself across its many instantiations — which is a different kind of political education.

 The second mode is accommodation.
 People can see the system as unjust and still comply with it, because the costs of contestation — lost wages, lost standing, lost security, lost relationships, sometimes lost safety — exceed what they can bear within the time horizons available to them.
 Accommodation is not belief but calculation: the arrangement's injustice is recognized, and treated as not worth the personal price of contesting.
 This mechanism does not require ignorance or ideology; it only requires that the institutional architecture impose sufficient costs on contestation and distribute the benefits of compliance in ways workers cannot afford to forgo.
 It is why the most accurate structural critiques can circulate widely without generating contestation commensurate with their reach: people can agree that the system is rigged and still calculate, rationally, that challenging it exceeds their margin for risk.

 The fourth mode is endogenous generation: the market produces its own legitimation without any external ideological apparatus.
 Because the market is formally open and some workers do become employers, the hierarchy appears to result from differential performance rather than structural position.
-The statistical reality of some upward mobility gives meritocratic reasoning an empirical anchor that no other legitimation system has ever had — it is individually rational to believe in the possibility of advancement even when it is structurally improbable, because the belief is confirmed by observable cases.
+The statistical reality of some upward mobility gives it an empirical anchor that no other legitimation system has ever had — it is individually rational to believe in the possibility of advancement even when it is structurally improbable, because the belief is confirmed by observable cases.
 This is what makes capitalist legitimation qualitatively harder to contest than feudal or tributary forms: the system does not need priests or ideologues to tell you your place is deserved — its ordinary operations produce the evidence that seems to confirm it.

 The mechanism is structurally analogous to what the companion essay calls gradient climbing: the system binds previously marginal populations by converting them into partial beneficiaries, whose visibility legitimates the hierarchy to those still below.
 Imperial service binds the climber through state-organized violence employment (Scottish settlers, Irish police, Sikh regiments); market advancement binds the climber through ordinary economic mobility.
 Both produce constituencies with stakes in the hierarchy they now partially occupy.
 Market-based advancement is the capitalist-specific variant — the version in which recruitment into the system's coercive apparatus is not required, because the system's ordinary economic operations do the same work.